-However, for some people applying it isn’t as easy as they thought it’d be.
-Let’s face it, there are some areas people find difficult to apply wallpaper.
-This is especially true when there’s a window or door frame.
-That’s why I’ve put together this tutorial on how to wallpaper around a window.
+Let’s face it; some areas are difficult to hang wallpaper, especially windows and door frames.
+That’s why I’ve put together this guide on how to wallpaper around a window.

-There are two different kinds of wallpaper you can use: unpasted and prepasted.
+You can use two different kinds of wallpaper: unpasted and prepasted.

-Each have their pros and cons, and what you decide to use will depend on your personal preference.
+Each has pros and cons, and your choice will depend on your preference.

-Prepasted wallpaper already has paste on it, which means you don’t have to put paste on the walls.
+Prepasted wallpaper means you don’t have to paste the walls.
 However, you’ll have to wet the back of your wallpaper before applying it, ensuring you don’t get it too wet.
-Prepasted wallpaper comes off sooner than unpasted.
+Also, prepasted wallpaper comes off sooner than unpasted.

 Unpasted wallpaper can be messier and more expensive, but it lasts longer.
 Of course, there’s still the risk of using too much or too little paste.

-When preparing the room, also be sure to use rosin paper (for hard floors) and canvas drop cloths (for carpet) to protect your floors.
+- Lay rosin paper (hard floors) or canvas drop cloths (carpet) to protect your floors.

 You will have a much easier time if you pre-cut the wallpaper, especially when it comes to applying wallpaper around a window.

 Using a measuring tape, measure the wall and add an extra 10–15cm for overhang.
-This will make the process much quicker and you won’t have to deal with a bunch of extra wallpaper to work with.
+This will make the process much quicker, and you won’t have to work with a bunch of extra wallpaper.

-Once you’ve made your way to the section of the wall that is by the window, hang the wallpaper so it overlaps the frame by 10–15cm.
+Once you’ve made your way to the wall section by the window, hang the wallpaper, so it overlaps the frame by 10–15cm.
 It’s easier if you start on the right-hand side of the window and work your way across.

-Then, with a sharp blade, cut the excess wallpaper off by putting your putty knife up against the edge of the window trim and cut it with your utility knife.
-The video below gives a good demonstration on how to do this.
+Then, with a sharp blade, cut the excess wallpaper off by putting your putty knife up against the edge of the window trim and cutting it with your utility knife.

 Finish wallpapering above and below the entire window frame.